romainyvernes/romainyvernes/README.md

 👉  Check out my [website](https://romainyvernes.dev/) if you want to see some of the projects I've worked on so far.

-🔭  I’m currently working on a full-stack application that will recreate some features of Facebook.
+🔭  I’m currently working on a MERN application that will recreate some features of Facebook.
 Stay tuned...

 And feel free to wander around my GitHub to keep up with my latest work.